DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-14-notifications-iteration.md

 Letting users configure their notifications is a significant and useful new feature.
 So it’s important users know about it.

-Also, our research shows that while users understand what email notificiations are, they don’t necessarily understand with in-service notifications are.
+Also, our research shows that while users understand what email notificiations are, they do not necessarily understand with in-service notifications are.

 If we tell users how notifications work when they sign in Then users will be more likely to make better use of notifications